evan-mason/drafter/README.md

 I think I will probe to check for changes every 5 seconds as this is the easiest way to implement it for now. a 5 second refresh is fine for me at this point.

 Next Features Priority
--- Deployment // Done
 -- Interval Refresh // 5 seconds but can be improved.
--- Player Pictures // DONE
--- Triple Double etc addition
+-- Triple Double etc addition to stats calculations
--- Pick Rater and f you button
 -- Next best pick Algorithm
+-- fix the pages in the table resetting on refresh
+-- hook up drafting function to the presenter page, which then sets the video into motion.
 -- Phase 3

 Design